Australian owned and operated. Supporting Australian small businesses for 10 years.

 The best way to start your pitch is with a story.
 As outlined before, it should be short and concise, yet it must be engaging and relatable.

 The story should be based on a specific problem in the market and the way in which you can solve it.
 This is also an excellent time to include any data you might have from market testing.
-And when you address the problem, try to approach it from an investor’s perspective.
-Look into their pain points and how your solutions could alleviate them.
+When you address the problem, explain the market size to show the scope of the opportunity and identify your potential customers to spark interest.
+Try to approach the problem from an investor’s perspective, looking into their pain points and how your solutions could alleviate them.

 Tailoring your pitch to every individual investor will take some research and additional preparation, but it could be an instant success if you get it right the first time.

 Once you get to present your solution, focus on its unique aspects.
-Make sure to explain exactly how your company will deal with the problem and, of course, keep your points short and concise.
+Make sure to describe your product or service, how it differs from current solutions, and what sets you apart from other businesses.
+Explain exactly how your company will deal with the problem and, of course, keep your points short and concise.

 Present a Sound Strategy